hove-io/navitia/documentation/navitia.io/source/integration.rst

 I'm on the "/fr-idf" coverage, at "20, rue Hector Malot in Paris, France"

-Which service are available on this coverage? https://api.navitia.io/v1/coverage/fr-idf
+Which services are available on this coverage? https://api.navitia.io/v1/coverage/fr-idf

 Networks available?